 So where is that fine line between serious and not serious?
 It’s not clear but if she goes into serious land, if the other guy thinks they’re exclusive, then yes, I agree – she has an obligation to tell him that she is in fact dating another guy.
 That’s the point I wish that becomes relevant.
 Before that point, it’s not really relevant.
 She shouldn’t have to feel like they have to go around telling your name to all these people.

 It’s a complicated thing.
 I should’ve put this as a caveat at the beginning: open relationships are not for everybody.
 In fact, they’re not for most people and it takes a lot of maturity and emotional control to do them correctly.
-You can’t expect that level of maturity from every person you date so expect to have, in your partners, a bumpy road ahead when you do this.
+You can’t expect that level of maturity from every person you date so expect to have in your partner some bumpy road ahead when you do this.

 So this is Man Up.
 Make sure to ask me your questions, you’ve got to join the Man Up private Facebook group.
 We approve join requests regularly so get on there and it’s the best way to get a hold of me.
 In the meantime – Man Up.